duointeractive/django-fabtastic/README.md

 It is important to note that you can selectively import commands from `fabtastic.fabric.commands`.
 See the note and example in `examples/fabfile.py`.
+For a full list of modules, check your `fabtastic/fabric/commands` directory, or look at our [git repository](http://github.com/duointeractive/django-fabtastic/tree/master/fabtastic/fabric/commands/).